-Q_h = Simulated streamflow/baseflow from the Historical Run

-Q_p = Simulated streamflow/baseflow from the Pre-Development Level Run

-D{t} = Total Depletions
+- Qh = Simulated streamflow/baseflow from the Historical Run - Qp = Simulated streamflow/baseflow from the Pre-Development Level Run - $D_t$ = Total Depletions

-Note: In equation above, streamflow/baseflow is a positive
+Note: In equation above, streamflow/baseflow is positive

-- C. If integrated models are used to assess impacts to the total streamflow, the methods to be used will be developed jointly between NeDNR and the Upper Platte River Basin NRDs to properly design and constrain those analyses so that the results can be used to assess progress toward the goals and objectives of the IMP. - D. Municipal, Industrial, Domestic, and Livestock use will be evaluated as part of the Robust Review - i.
-Data will continue to be collected on the water use of municipalities and industries within the basin. - ii.
+- D. If integrated models are used to assess impacts to the total streamflow, the methods to be used will be developed jointly between NeDNR and the Upper Platte River Basin NRDs to properly design and constrain those analyses so that the results can be used to assess progress toward the goals and objectives of the IMP. - E. Municipal, Industrial, Domestic, and Livestock use will be evaluated as part of the Robust Review

+- 1. Data will continue to be collected on the water use of municipalities and industries within the basin. - a.
 Gather information on total pumping, consumptive use, and timing of any return flows and collect data on water use efficiency and conservation methods being employed.